 Here at Little Farms we have offered both and currently stock Barossa Australian free range eggs.
 These eggs come from the Attard Family Farm in the Barossa Valley.
 The Attards have been in the egg business for three generations: ambassadors and pioneers for hens welfare and local eggs’ quality in South Australia.
 Their happy hens range daily, from morning until dawn, in the beautiful setting of the Barossa Valley and are protected by Alpacas.

 Don't let fancy packaging or labels lead you astray.
 Brown eggs are no different from white eggs.
 Just know that the colour of the eggshell has no impact on the quality, nutritional value, or flavour of the egg.
 In fact, the colour of eggs depends on the breed of chicken.
 The only noticeable difference is that brown eggs are usually bigger in size and may cost more.
 This is because breeding hens that lay brown eggs are expensive to raise and feed more (as compared to hens that lay white eggs).

 A long ongoing debate that has left people on two sides - should you refrigerate your eggs or keep it out in room temperature?

 While one claims that putting eggs in the fridge increases the chances of harbouring bacteria, the other believes that storing eggs at room temperature increases the chances of food poisoning.

-Contrary the what the latter say, most experts like AVA recommends consumers to keep eggs in the fridge to keep eggs fresh longer as well as decreases the risk of salmonella, which is a common cause of food poisoning.
+Contrary the what the latter says, most experts like AVA recommend consumers to keep eggs in the fridge to keep them fresh for longer, as well as decreases the risk of salmonella, which is a common cause of food poisoning.
 Salmonella can occur in eggs when the bacteria in chicken droppings penetrate the egg through cracks in the shell.
 The best thing to do is to follow the care and instructions written on each egg carton.
 If eggs were bought refrigerated, it is best to store them in the fridge.